Transformers as Intrinsic Optimizers: Forward Inference through the Energy Principle

+It is worth noting that, under the above choices, the log-sum-exp form in the global energy is adopted by modern dense Hopfield networks \citep{HN-is-all-you-need, krotov2020large}. \citet{hu2023sparse, wu2023stanhop} formalize the Helmholtz free-energy minimization principle for nonlinear attentions as an energy functional regularized by entropy and show that it induces a broad family of attention rules including softmax, sparsemax, and the more general $\alpha$-entmax attentions \citep{martins2016softmax, peters2019sparse, correia2019adaptively}.
+Later work connects efficient/approximate attention variants through a nonparametric framework \citep{hu2024nonparametric}.

-In addition, we also impose the constraint on the norms of $\vz$ and $\mW \vh_i$, requiring them to lie on a hypersphere of fixed radius $\rho$.
-In fact, there exists techniques like QKNorm \citep{QKnorm1, QKnorm2} to stablize the training of large Transformers, which share the same underlying inspiration as our assumption (see the multi-head case for better alignment).
-When this constraint is relaxed so that $\| \vz\| \le \rho $ and $\| \mW \vh_i\| \le \rho $ for all $i \in [N]$, we will have
+As for the local energy, when we view it as an $\ell_2$ regression loss, we impose a constraint on the norms of $\vz$ and $\mW \vh_i$, requiring them to lie on a hypersphere with radius $\rho$.
+This is similar to techniques used in practice, like QKNorm \citep{QKnorm1, QKnorm2}, which stablize the training of large Transformers.
+In fact, when this condition is relaxed to allow the vectors to lie within the sphere $\|\vz\| \le \rho$, the above gradient descent process becomes an optimization of the upper bound of the global energy.

-Then the forward inference of attention will optimize the upper bound $\tilde{F}^*$ instead of $F^*$ directly.
-In fact, $\tilde{F}^*$ can also be viewed as the Helmholtz free energy in the case where $E_i = - \vz^T \mW \vh_i$.

-\textbf{(ii.)
-Residual connection and the incremental form of the update rule.} Theorem \ref{thm:eq} shows that given parameters $\mW$ and tokens $\{\vh_i\}_{i=1}^N$, the forward computation of the attention layer can be modeled as one GD step minimizing the Helmholtz free energy respect to $\vz$, that is,

-In this incremental iterative update rule, the residual connection $\vz^{(k)}$ serves as the current iterate (solution), the component computed by the Softmax attention provides the search direction (update), and the final output $\vz^{(k+1)}$ can be viewed as the next iterate (solution).
+In addition, in the above incremental iterative update rule, the residual connection serves as the current iterate (solution), the parameterized component provides the search direction (update), and the final output can be viewed as the next iterate (solution).